TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-recommended-naming-scheme.md

 First of it's personal preference, but the support staff often recommend to add also non recoverable info.
 Why ?

-if you even need to do a re-install, re-import for what ever reason in Radarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it get's imported correctly and not been matched as HDTV or WEB-DL etc.
+if you even need to do a re-install, re-import for what ever reason in Radarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and not been matched as HDTV or WEB-DL etc.

 The Tokens not available in the release won't be used/shown.